LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/06_07_raja_umpire_host_device/README.md

 # Lesson 6 and 7

+## Part 1: Lesson 6

 For lesson 6, you will learn about Umpire's different memory resources and in particular, those used to allocate memory on a GPU.

 Each computer system will have a number of distinct places in which the system will allow you to allocate memory.
-In Umpire’s world, these are memory resources.
-A memory resource can correspond to a hardware resource, but can also be used to identify memory with a particular characteristic, like “pinned” memory in a GPU system.
+In Umpire's world, these are memory resources.
+A memory resource can correspond to a hardware resource, but can also be used to identify memory with a particular characteristic, like `pinned` memory in a GPU system.

 Umpire creates predefined allocators for each of the available resources, and